phillipdavidstearns/PGTE_5585_F2019/notes/week2/week2.md

 * Create a custom switch built from novel materials
 * Draw the circuit diagrams of your projects
 * Publish Documentation to Medium
+* Create a Journal entry that chronicles the research you're doing in other classes that you want to connect to this class.
+Record some of the thoughts and ideas you have about physical computing, what you might want to work on, what thoughts you have about the idea of making things "smart".

 ## External Links